antarctica/bas-style-kit-docs/site/_start/distribution.md

 {% include topic-section-metadata.html
-  title="JavaScript libraries"
+  title="JavaScript dependencies"
   heading_level=2
 %}

 {% capture alert_content %}
-This section only applies if you are including the BAS Style Kit's [Interactive components]({{ '/interactivity' | prepend: site.baseurl }}){: .bsk-alert-link }.
+This section only applies if you are using the BAS Style Kit's [Interactive components]({{ '/interactivity' | prepend: site.baseurl }}){: .bsk-alert-link }.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html